UkraineNow-Intel/autoSA-frontend/README.md

 be live updated in your browser window when you open the link it provides :)

 By default, the server will be served at `http://localhost:3000/` when you run it.

+Furthermore, a proxy is created to our backend served at `http://localhost:3000/api/`.
+When you run requests against `./api/`, they will automatically be forwarded to our (production!) backend.

 ### How to Add a Webpage